History of Belize

 Belize is a small country with an estimated population of 390,353.
 The country is approximately 8,867 square miles in size, bordered on the northwest by Mexico, on the east by the Caribbean Sea, and on the south and west by Guatemala.
-The mainland is about 180 miles long and 68 miles wide and is rather easy to get from point A to point B either by air, boat or road.
+The mainland is about 180 miles long and 68 miles wide and is quite easy to get from point A to point B either by air, boat or road.
 Learn more about Getting Around Belize.

 Getting around the country of Belize is quite easy; you can travel by road using buses, rent a car, take a flight or go by boat.
 But wouldn’t you rather take the scenic route?
 Belize boasts the most beautiful, picturesque mountains and jungle, from North to South.
 There are many off the map locations, small villages, orchards, and local vendors so you can stop along the way if you choose to.
 You’ll either need to take a local bus service to your destination or use a car rental.
 Here is how you can travel by road, and what you can experience on your way.